Kazi M. Badruddoza: Disease Resistant and High Yielding Wheat

-In appreciation of Badruddoza's role in developing the wheat program of Bangladesh, Nobel Laureate Dr Norman Borlaug wrote in a letter to the President of Bangladesh on April 28, 1978: “When I visited Bangladesh less than four years ago, there was no mention of wheat in the agricultural plan.
-Nevertheless, during the current crop cycle, Bangladesh harvested between 350,000 to 400,000 acres of wheat, much if it with excellent yield.
-This fantastic accomplishment could not have been achieved without the vision and excellent organizational ability of the Director of Bangladesh Agriculture Research Institute, Dr Kazi M. Badruddoza.
-Under his excellent leadership, he has assembled an enthusiastic and well-motivated team of research scientists.”
+In appreciation of Badruddoza's role in developing the wheat program of Bangladesh, Nobel Laureate Dr. Norman Borlaug wrote in a letter to the President of Bangladesh on April 28, 1978: "When I visited Bangladesh less than four years ago, there was no mention of wheat in the agricultural plan.
+Nevertheless, during the current crop cycle, Bangladesh harvested between 350,000 to 400,000 acres of wheat, much of it with excellent yield.
+This fantastic accomplishment could not have been achieved without the vision and organizational ability of the Director of Bangladesh Agriculture Research Institute, Dr. Kazi M. Badruddoza.
+Under his leadership, he has assembled an enthusiastic and well-motivated team of research scientists."

 Wheat production was 849,000 tons in 2008-09 and has now increased to 1.17 million tons in 2022–23.

 Maize Research

 Although grown for centuries by the ethnic minorities in the Garo Hills and Chittagong Hill Tracts, maize was not well known by Bangladesh farmers.
 It ranked third after wheat and rice as a cereal crop but had potential of a staple along with wheat, when rice yield was low in the war-torn nation with severe food deficit.
 Badruddoza furthered the growth of disease and climate resistance maize crops in the country, coordinated by Bangladesh Agriculture Research Council (BARC).
 By the start of the millennium, the area of maize had increased by 7 times, production by forty times and yield by six times.
 The demand continues to rise as a result of genetically advanced varieties.
 Maize production was at 700,000 tons in 2008–09, and now at 6.4 million tons in 2022–23.